Vahid Asghari: Activity from inside the political prison ward

-This defender of freedom of speech summoned to the 2nd Chamber of the Evin Prison Security Court, where they opened a new case against him.
-The total number of cases opened against him because of his activities and statements like letter to Ahmed Shaheed the UN special rapporteur on Iran, publishing systematic torture details and establishing a gender equality development campaign from inside the prison is 5 case.
+This defender of freedom of speech was summoned to the 2nd Chamber of the Evin Prison Security Court, where they opened a new case against him.
+The total number of cases opened against him because of his activities and statements like a letter to Ahmed Shaheed the UN special rapporteur on Iran, publishing systematic torture details and establishing a gender equality development campaign from inside the prison is 5 cases.

-He issued statements on defending freedom of expression from ward 350 of Evin Prison and was a co-founder of fight to unconditional adoption of the Universal Declaration of Human Rights as law by Iran.
-One of his human rights statement is for World Food Day: he called for the participation and co-operation of every member of the UN's World Food Programme to eliminate of poverty.
+He issued statements on defending freedom of expression from ward 350 of Evin Prison and was a co-founder of the fight to unconditional adoption of the Universal Declaration of Human Rights as law by Iran.
+One of his human rights statements is for World Food Day: he called for the participation and co-operation of every member of the UN's World Food Programme to eliminate poverty.

 As a women’s rights activist, he established the Women's Rights section of a news agency for the first time in the Persian media, before his arrest.
-He continually showed his concern about the condition of women in Iran, and raised awareness about the need for more open woman's rights activists in the country; he also demanded that the police of Iran do not intervene on mandatory veiling and respect the freedom of choice of clothing of Iranian women.
+He continually showed his concern about the condition of women in Iran, and raised awareness about the need for more open woman's rights activists in the country; he also demanded that the police of Iran not intervene in mandatory veiling and respect the freedom of choice of clothing of Iranian women.
 He issued a statement on the International Day for the Elimination of Violence against Women.
 The Islamic court thus summoned him and opened a case against him for establishing and running the International Campaign for the Promotion of Gender Equality.

 He has sued the IRGC media Fars News because of the lies, libel and false accusations they made against him, as well as the Islamic Republic of Iran Broadcasting (IRIB) for TV interviews under torture.
 He repeatedly refused to appear in Islamic court for denying his basic human rights and for the torture he has suffered at the hands of the state (among other reasons).